 - Tall Trees

 Liars and Cheats Pack

-Released for 800 MSP/$9.99 on September 21, 2010, the Liars and Cheats Pack is the third official downloadable content, adding two new competitive multiplayer game mode (Stronghold and Grand Prix), a new scoped rifle (the Explosive Rifle) for both single-player and multi-player, seven new multiplayer Gang Hideouts, three new multiplayer Free Roam activities (Hunting Grounds, Poker, and Liar's Dice), and fifteen new multiplayer characters (all from the single-player campaign).
+Released $9.99 on September 21, 2010, the Liars and Cheats Pack is the third official downloadable content, adding two new competitive multiplayer game modes (Stronghold and Grand Prix), a new scoped rifle (the Explosive Rifle) for both single-player and multi-player, seven new multiplayer Gang Hideouts, three new multiplayer Free Roam activities (Hunting Grounds, Poker, and Liar's Dice), and fifteen new multiplayer characters (all from the single-player campaign).

 The DLC includes new experience rewards for both singleplayer (relating to the Explosive Rifle weapon) and multiplayer, as well as 15 achievements (for the Xbox 360 version, worth 150 gamerscore) or 10 trophies (for the PlayStation 3 version, seven bronze trophies and three silver trophies).

-Stronghold is a competitive multiplayer game mode with an attacking team, who must capture a series of objectives with a limited number of lives and a time limit, and a defending team, who must guard each objective with an unlimited number of lives (but a longer respawn period).
+Stronghold is a competitive multiplayer game mode with both an attacking team (who must capture a series of objectives with a limited number of lives and a time limit) and a defending team (who must guard each objective with an unlimited number of lives and a longer respawn period).
 Each match includes two rounds (in which the teams switch their roles for the second round), and the winners of the match is determined by the number of objectives captured and the time taken to capture them.

 There are four/five objectives in each map, and only one objective at a time can be captured.
 The more attacking team members at the objective, the quicker the capture.
 The capture timer slowly returns down to zero if no attacking team member are at the objective area.

 The Liars and Cheats Pack includes four maps for Stronghold: